kcybulski/prosody-modules/mod_post_msg/README.markdown

 `application/x-www-form-urlencoded`
 :   Allows more fields to be specified.

+`application/json`
+:   Similar to form data.

+Which one is selected via the `Content-Type` HTTP header.

 ### Data fields

-The form data format allow the following fields:
+The form data and JSON formats allow the following fields:

 `to`
 :   Can be used instead of having the receiver in the URL.